zdravkov/kendo-docs/api/web/pager.md

         dataSource.read();
     </script>

 If the Pager is used with another widget then we usually specify this Pager like object of options for given widget.
-In that case the DataSource is automaticaly injected to the Pager from the widget.
+In that case the DataSource is automatically injected to the Pager from the widget.
 See example for a Grid below.

 #### Example - grid pager
     <div id="grid"></div>